Wrongful Death Lawyers in Orange County

 The Orange County Superior Court of California is a superior court with general jurisdiction to hear and decide any civil or criminal action which is not specially designated to be heard in some other court or before a government agency.
 As mandated by the California Constitution, each of the 58 counties in California has a superior court.

-The locations of the Orange County Superior Court are as follows:
+The locations of the Orange County Superior Court are as follows.
+Please check the court’s website for changes and updates:

 Central Justice Center